Fashion DIY Inspiration, Quick Fixes, eco-friendly ideas to upcycle fashion.

-If you want to stand out putting your own look together and making a few diy pieces is the perfect way, after all who is going to have the exact same look if you came up with the idea yourself.
-If you don’t want to look too far out there then try making a few adjustments to current trends.
-It is possible someone else will have a similar look and if your friends copy you then take it as a compliment and think up something new.
+If you want to stand out in the crowd, put your own look together by making a few DIY pieces is a perfect way.
+After all, who is going to have the exact same look if you came up with the idea yourself?
+If you don’t want to look too ‘weird and wonderful’ then try making a few adjustments to current trends.
+It is possible someone else will have a similar look.
+If your friends copy you then take it as a compliment and think up something new.
 If you get really good at it, then consider starting up your own blog and sharing your looks with others.
-Be adventurous a great source in the past would be old magazines these days you’ll readily find photos online on Pinterest and Tumbler!
+Be adventurous, a great source in the past would be old magazines these days you’ll readily find photos online on Instagram, Pinterest and Tumbler!

-For getting started here’s how to apply some basic hand stitching first three straight stiches, running stitch, backstitch and prickstitch, followed by three useful hemming stitches, slipstitch, catchstitch and blindstitch.
+For getting started here’s how to apply some basic hand stitching.
+The first three straight stitches, running stitch, backstitch and prick stitch.
+Followed by three useful hemming stitches, slip stitch, catch stitch and blind stitch.

-Running stitch is a simple sewing stitch used for several sewing techniques including use with or instead of pinning fabric together to join fabric quickly together by tacking/basting it can be used for straight or slightly curved seams.
+Running stitch is a simple sewing stitch.
+Used for several sewing techniques including use with or instead of pinning fabric together to join fabric quickly together by tacking/basting.
+For example, it can be used for straight or slightly curved seams.
 Also used in darning, embroidery techniques and in quilting.
 Push the threaded needle into the fabric you wish to join, gathering the fabric as you push the needle over and under small amounts of fabric with regular spacing in between stitches to form a straight or curved sewing line.
 It is a temporary fix and can be easily unpicked.

 Prick stitch/pick stitch is a variation of backstitch.
 It can be used neatly as decorative top stitching or where you need to stitch a zip by hand take care to use a thread matching the fabric being sewn.
 Prick stitch is where the stitch line is a line of neat very small pricks on the right side of fabric.

-Slipstitch is a good choice for sewing gaps from the outside such as a lined garment that has been sewn as much as possible on the inside before turning and the same for closing cushions, for finishing waitbands, cuffs, used with a clean finish or folded edge.
-First hide your knot inside the fold of the hem, then near where you started on the outer side pull the needle back through towards you just catching a few strands to be barely visible, continue sewing from right to left holding the folded edge in left hand, continue to bring the needle up through the fold the thread will stay hidden as you continue to sew down into the fold stitching through a few strands of fabric each time pulling the hem gently together, as you close the seam.
+Slipstitch is a good choice for sewing gaps from the outside.
+Such as a lined garment that has been stitched together as much as possible on the inside before turning.
+Also, for finishing waistbands, cuffs, used with a clean finish or folded edge.
+First hide your knot inside the fold of the hem, then near where you started on the outer side pull the needle back through towards you just catching a few strands to be barely visible.
+Continue sewing from right to left holding the folded edge in left hand.
+Continue to bring the needle up through the fold the thread will stay hidden as you continue to sew down into the fold.
+Stitching through a few strands of fabric each time pulling the hem together, closing the seam.

-Catchstitch perfect for when you need to hem knitted and stretch fabrics together formed by using a zig-zag sewing motion which can be sewn over raw edges to keep them from fraying, the catch stitch is worked from left to right creating a row of overlapping stitches on the wrong side of the fabric
+Catchstitch is perfect for when you need to hem knitted and stretch fabrics together.
+Formed by using a zig-zag sewing motion which can be sewn over raw edges to keep them from fraying.
+The catch stitch is worked from left to right creating a row of overlapping stitches on the wrong side of the fabric.

-Here we used a high street men's navy coat and gave it a more expensive look by adding brass buttons, all you need is some strong black or dark blue cotton, use some wax to strengthen the cotton if necessary and similar sized buttons a seam ripper and small scissors will also be useful, we checked the button hole size with a button gauge to measure if the brass buttons would fit, but if you already have the buttons just see if they fit through the hole!
-Or remove one when you go button shopping to see if same size, don't forget to count how many you need, you'll be surprised how easy it is to buy the wrong amount, if you can get a spare too, always handy and sew inside on the side label or similar.
+Upcycling high street men's navy coat and gave it a more expensive look by adding similarly sized brass buttons.
+All you need is some strong black or navy cotton.
+Use some wax to strengthen the cotton if necessary.
+Also, a seam ripper and small scissors will also be useful.
+We checked the buttonhole size with a button gauge to measure if the brass buttons would fit, but if you already have the buttons just see if they fit through the hole!
+Or remove one of the buttons, when you go button shopping to see if the same size.
+Count how many you need, get a spare too, always handy and sew inside on the side label.

 We played around with a bold orange faux leather biker jacket that we picked up for a steal in a high street shop.

-Easy guide to fix a rip in your jeans with simple over stitch, rip/tear shown here alongside back pocket, be fashion savvy give them a longer life.
+Easy guide to fix a rip in your jeans with simple over stitch.
+Ripped denim/tear shown here alongside back pocket.
+Be fashion savvy giving them a longer life.
 All you need is a needle and we used a navy cotton, you could use black, white or light blue it won’t matter too much.
-To strengthen the cotton you could pull it through some wax (a tea light candle will work)
+To strengthen the cotton, you could pull it through some dressmakers wax (a tea light candle will work).

-Start sewing at the top with little catch stitches to keep stitching as flat and smooth as possible.
+Now, start sewing at the top with little catch stitches.
+Keep stitches as flat and smooth as possible.

-Stitch together using small stitches through both pieces of denim pulling in together, there's no room for a seam so keep it tight, remember this is just a quick DIY fix but it should hold for a bit.
+Stitch together using small stitches through both pieces of denim pulling in together.
+There is not enough room for a seam, so keep it tight.
+Remember this is just a quick DIY fix but it should hold together for a bit.

 Turn jeans to see how they are looking, as you can see there’s not much fabric to play with so nice tight stitches will hold them together for a while.